davidmlevy123/project_euler_optimized-kinda-/README.md

 To test efficiency or solve a specific case, compile the project and use the interactive menu:

+1. Recommended to use Release mode instead of Debug mode for compiling.
-1. Input `-1` to enter the `answer_test` mode.
+2. Input `-1` to enter the `answer_test` mode.
-2. Input the desired problem number to test.
+3. Input the desired problem number to test.
-3. Provide the number of iterations for the performance test.
+4. Provide the number of iterations for the performance test.
 The system will run warmup cycles and output the standard Project Euler result along with the average microsecond execution time across all runs.